-Wednesday 7 January 2009 — This is close to 16 years old.
+Wednesday 7 January 2009 — This is almost 16 years old.
 Be careful.

 A recent posting on django-users is entitled Your IDE of choice, simply asking people for their IDE preferences.